Density-based User Representation using Gaussian Process Regression for Multi-interest Personalized Retrieval: Offline Experiments

 \subsection{Datasets}

-We use three widely studied benchmark datasets: \textit{MovieLens 1M}~\citep{MovieLensData}, \textit{MovieLens 20M}~\citep{MovieLensData}, and \textit{Amazon CD}~\citep{HeM16AmazonData}.
-We adopt the setting as previous works~\citep{DBLP:conf/wsdm/LiWM20, Wang0WFC19NGCF}, filtering out items that appear fewer than 10 times in the dataset, and users who interact with fewer than 25 items.
-This ensures users have sufficient interaction history to indicate multiple interests.
-For the MovieLens datasets, we use the 18 movie genres as categories, where each movie can belong to multiple categories.
-For Amazon CD, we use the single principle category of each item.
-Each category reflects a unique user interest.
-Dataset statistics are shown in Table~\ref{tab:data_statistics}.
+We use three widely studied datasets: \textit{Amazon} \citep{HeM16AmazonData}, \textit{MovieLens} \citep{MovieLensData}, and \textit{Taobao} \citep{ZhuLZLHLG18Taobao_data}.
+Following previous work~\citep{DBLP:conf/wsdm/LiWM20, Wang0WFC19NGCF}, we filter out items with fewer than 10 appearances and users with fewer than 25 interactions to ensure sufficient history for indicating multiple interests.
+Each interest corresponds to a category: for Amazon, we use the single principal category of each item; for MovieLens, we use 18 movie genres (each movie can belong to multiple genres); for Taobao, we cluster items into 20 categories using Ward clustering on the pretrained item embeddings as in~\cite{PalEZZRL20_PinnerSage}.
+The same categories are used during training and inference.
+Dataset statistics are shown in Table~\ref{tab:data_statistics}, and an ablation analysis of various clustering algorithms and numbers of clusters is provided in Table~\ref{tab:analysis_cluster} (See Appendix).